bill22290/Kickstarter/README.md

 The rfcv help page in R offers an example to replicate the cross validation process to get a larger sample:
 ![](https://github.com/bill22290/Kickstarter/blob/master/images/RFCV5_Replicate.PNG)
-After replicating the rfcv() function five times and then plotting the results we can see a more clear pattern that as the number of variables increase, the C.V. error rate decreases.
+After replicating the rfcv() function five times and then plotting the results, we can see a more clear pattern that as the number of variables increase, the C.V. error rate decreases.
 Perhaps the reason for a spike in the error rate with two variables was a result of the most important predictive variable, USD pledged, being the sole variable when n.var = 1 and thus having a disproportionate impact on the C.V. error rate when n.var = 1.

 If we run the rfcv() function with cv.folds = 10 we can see a clear negative linear relationship between cv.error rate and number of variables:
 ```